lumail/lumail/README.md

 lumail2
 =======

 This repository contains the `lumail2` console-based email client, with fully integrated scripting provided by Lua.

-This project is based upon of the previous [Lumail client](https://github.com/lumail/lumail/), and was initiated to improve both the user-interface and the internal implementation:
+This is the second version of lumail which has been written, learning the lessons from the [initial version](https://github.com/lumail/lumail).
+With this codebase:

-* The C++ core, and Lua scripting, is much more consistent.
+* The C++ core, and Lua scripting support, is much more consistent.
-* The more things that can be pushed to Lua the better.
+* More parts of the core have been pushed to Lua.
     * To allow customization.
     * To allow flexibility.

-The project is perpetually a work in-progress, but the core of the client is complete and robust:
+The project is perpetually a work in-progress, but despite that the client is functional, stable, reliable and robust:

 * All the obvious operations may be carried out:
      * Viewing folder-hierarchies.